fortinet/fortiadc-azure-ha/README.md

 :exclamation: *For FortiADC version 6.2.0 or above, the VRRP HA deployment mode using Azure API call is no longer supported for virtual server IP and interface floating IP.
 An Azure Load Balancer is required for deploying HA for these IP configurations.*

-### What is Azure Load Balancer?
+### Why using Azure Load Balancer?
-Acting as the single p this new design, the independent configuration of the virtual server IP on both FortiADCs would now be using Azure Load Balancers to provide the single access point for customers in the event of HAfailover.
+The independent configuration of the virtual server IP on both FortiADCs would now be using Azure Load Balancers to provide the single access point for customers in the event of HAfailover.

-The Azure Load Balancer publishes the IP address used by customers and it will balance the traffic between the oint of contact for clients, Azure Load Balancer (ALB) distributes inbound flows that arrive at the load balancer's front end to backend pool instances.
+The Azure Load Balancer publishes the IP address used by customers, providing the single point of contact for clients.
+Azure Load Balancer (ALB) distributes inbound flows that arrive at the load balancer's front end to backend pool instances.
 For deploying the FortiADC VRRP HA, the ALB distributes the inbound traffic to the FortiADC units (the backend pool instances).
 These flows are determined according toconfigured load-balancing rules and health probes.

 ALB provides flexibility in defining the load-balancing rules.
 The function of the load-balancing rule is to declare how an address and port on the front end would be mapped to the destination address and port on the backend.